 - If nothing is working inside, consider utilising an outside space, such as a patio or part of the garden.

-- It is also important to keep in mind your air supply – free flowing air can make a significant difference to your ability to find inner harmony.
+- It is also important to keep in mind your air supply – free-flowing air can make a significant difference in your ability to find inner harmony.

 Keep it clean

 - Being surrounded by clutter can become very distracting, and can interfere with your ability to practise stillness.

 - Whatever space you decided on, make sure that it isn’t somewhere that is naturally busy, such as an office or a kitchen.

 - Try to include only a few elements in your chosen space, such as a yoga mat, pillow, small table, and a candle.